13 Top-Rated Tourist Attractions in Nebraska

 The tower rises eight stories and is fully enclosed in glass.
 Beyond the Bailey Yard, the full expanse of the Platte River valley unfolds as visitors look out from the viewing area.

 At the base of the tower is the visitor center where all manner of Union Pacific memorabilia is showcased.
 The Golden Spike Tower is just on the outer edge of North Platte.

 Address: 1249 North Homestead Road, North Platte

-8 Indian Cave State Park
+8. Indian Cave State Park

-Twenty-two miles of diverse and interesting set of hiking trails wind their way around the park and take in some of the highlights, including a ridge and the Lincoln Bend Wetlands.
+Twenty-two miles of diverse and interesting hiking trails wind their way around the park and take in some of the highlights, including a ridge and the Lincoln Bend Wetlands.
 Indian Cave State Park is just a short drive southeast of Brownville.

 Certainly one of Nebraska's quirkier attractions, Carhenge duplicates the more familiar Stonehenge, but is constructed with automobiles.
 Thirty-nine cars arranged in all different positions jut out of the prairie grasslands and so perfectly replicate the real Stonehenge that the summer solstice event happens here in the same manner as it does in England.

 Location: 3 miles north of Alliance, on Highway 87